-- 1. Discuss ways to improve resident meal satisfaction - 2.
-Learn ways to create a superior dining experience for our residents - Create a warm and comfortable environment - Provide proper assistance if it is needed
+- 1. Discuss ways to improve meal satisfaction

+- 2. Learn ways to create a superior dining experience

+- Create a warm and comfortable environment

+- Provide proper assistance if it is needed

+- Improve food quality and presentation

+- Provide excellent customer service

 Why Focus on Dining?